kissmygritts/mitchellgritts/content/posts/weeknotes-4/index.md

 ---
 title: 'Weeknotes #4'
 date: 2019-10-13
-published: false
+published: true
 tags: ['weeknotes']
 canonical_url: true
 description: 'A summary of the things I do, read, listen to over the week'
 ---

 The last few weeks got away from me.
-The Wildlife Society annual conference was here in Reno, and I spent all week networking with many interesting
+The Wildlife Society annual conference was here in Reno, and I spent all week networking with many great people from all over the country.

-## Notes from the week

-## Projects

-## Reading

 ## Watching